 Day 4: Coastal lava tunnels

 Your private guide will collect you from your hotel and take you to where you will board a speed panga (small shared boat).
 You will then drive along the coast for about to some coastal lava tunnels which can provide some of the best marine life encounters in the Galapagos.
-Huge manta rays are one of the most exciting prospects, as well as white tip sharks and large amounts of fish life.
+Huge manta rays are one of the most exciting prospects, as well as white tip sharks, golden cow nose rays and large amounts of fish life.

 You will be taken to the airport or port for your flight or boat out.